stupoid/flask-resumable/readme.md

 ## Flask Resumable Uploader

-This is a basic example showing how to use resume.js with a Flask backend
+This is a basic example showing how to use [resumable.js](https://github.com/23/resumable.js) with a [flask](https://github.com/pallets/flask) backend

 ## Quick Start
 ```$ pipenv install```